filso/busuu-angularjs-test/README.md

 - clean app structure (you are welcome to change files organisation)
 - code formatting and naming
 - object-oriented design and implementation
+- performance
+- proper use of components (controllers, directives)

 In particular for this test you can ignore:
-- How the app looks. -W
-e included Bootstrap to make development process faster
+- How the app looks.
+We included Bootstrap to make development process faster
-- Performance-W
-e do optimise our apps, but productivity takes priority

-##### Additional tasks
+##### Senior position tasks
-The above app is the test
-, but if you you'd like to take your test one step further, you could add one of the following to the app:
-- U
+If you apply to senior position, we'd like to see also:
-nit tests (we suggest you use Karma and Jasmine, but any framework will do)
+- Unit tests (we suggest Karma)
 - Add timing to game
+- Correct OO architecture (directives, controllers, services)

 ## Directory Layout